orange flower in macro shot

-This is the difference between showing up—and showing up.
+This is the difference between showing up, and showing up.

-Wouldn't you want to arrive in a state that tells me you're ready?
+Wouldn't you want to arrive in a state that tells Me you're ready?

 Your Preparation Is Your First Act of Devotion

-The submissive who books a hotel with fresh robes laid out and chilled water waiting for We?
-Already whetting my appetite.
 The one who messages to ask for my preferred scent, or shaves because "I want every inch of me to feel Your grip"?
-He's made an impression—before he even kneels.
+He's made an impression before he even kneels at My feet.

 And the one who shows up reeking of aftershave, unwashed, breath sour?
 Gone.
 Quietly.
 Painlessly.
 Blocked without a word.